Sandra Cano

 Sandra C. Cano (born 1983) is an American politician from the state of Rhode Island.
-She serves in the Rhode Island Senate, representing District 8.
+She served in the Rhode Island Senate, representing District 8.
 Cano is a member of the Democratic Party.

 Early life

 Cano was born in Medellín, Colombia.
 In 2000, at the age of 16, she moved with her family to the United States.
 She graduated from Bryant University, the University of Rhode Island's graduate program in public administration, and Harvard University's Executive Leadership Program.

 Career

 Cano served as an at-large city councilwoman for Pawtucket, Rhode Island after serving on the city's school board.
 She won a special election on April 3, 2018, to succeed James Doyle II in the Rhode Island Senate.
 On January 12, 2021, Cano was appointed chairperson of the Senate Committee on Education for the 2021-2022 session.